-Thermal paper, also called audit rolls, is a commonly used type of receipt paper.
+Thermal paper, also called audit rolls, is a commonly used type of thermal receipt paper.
 It is specially designed for thermal printers, cash registers, and credit card terminals.
 Unlike regular bond paper, thermal paper is coated with dye and chemicals.
+So, the simple answer to the question, do thermal printers need ink, is YES.

 This paper is sensitive to heat due to its chemical composition, which includes four main types of chemicals: leuco dyes, developers, sensitizers, and stabilizers.
 The advantage of this paper is that it doesn’t require costly ink or cartridges for printing, and the output usually has a brighter sheen than bond papers.